EunbinSeo/Pytorch-vgg-memoji/README.md

 # Generation_memoji

-I converted this lua code (https://github.com/patniemeyer/vgg-memoji) to pytorch code.
+I converted this lua code (https://github.com/patniemeyer/vgg-memoji) to python code.
 I used weight converter and the VGG face model of this github (https://github.com/chi0tzp/PyVGGFace).

 ## Explanation